ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

 section section can be reclaimed for any data which is accessed after cold boot initialization and it is upto the platform to make the decision.

+Please note that this will disable inlining for any functions with the __init attribute.

 .. _firmware_design_pmf:

 Performance Measurement Framework